Sohel440/Homomorphic-operation/README.md

 - https://bootstrap.pypa.io/get-pip.py
 - (Right-click → Save As)

-- Open Command Prompt where the file is saved.
+- Open the Command Prompt where the file is saved.

 Run this:
    ```bash